dmikey/tiny-js-games/README.md

 Tiny JS Game is a small game engine written in pure C. It uses JavaScript files to create and run games.
 This project aims to provide a simple and lightweight framework for game development, leveraging the power and flexibility of JavaScript for game scripting.

+The goal of this project is to make producing handheld game consoles super easy and approachable.

 ## Features

 - Written in pure C for performance and portability